Strength of a Knight

 The Wise Man has been considered one of the Three Pillars supporting the king in Lothric since long ago and is said to have thus been permitted to be lord of the Great Archives.

-However, the Scholar is also the most outwardly feared of the Three Pillars, likely because its members are all sorcerers.
-Whether because the first scholar was a sorcerer or simply due to the nature of the Pillar, the knowledge that the library collects largely invokes reason, making most of its texts concerning magic some kind of sorcery.
+However, the Scholar is also the most outwardly feared of the Three Pillars, with their Grand Archives isolated to its own separate building from the castle.
+This is likely because its members are all sorcerers.
+Whether due to the first scholar being a sorcerer or simply to the nature of the Pillar, the knowledge that the library collects largely invokes reason, making most of its texts concerning magic some kind of sorcery.
 It is no surprise then that this prompted an alliance between the other two Pillars.
 The Knight needed its own magical edge to counteract the power of the Scholar, which the divine power known to the High Priestess provided.
 At the same time, the High Priestess needed a more weighty offense to counterbalance their own vulnerabilities, and there has often been friction between the schools of reason and faith by virtue of their underlying philosophies.
 It was in both Pillars’ best interests to combine their strengths in order to become a bulwark against the knowledge and power of the Scholar.
 Their concern wasn’t totally without reason either.

 There have been no shortage of sorcerers whose curiosity has led them to flirting with the Dark, a power which has all too often brought ruin to kingdoms.
 The Scholar’s methodology opens a door any god-fearing would rather stay shut.
 If so, why was a nation so strongly influenced by religion permitting a Pillar of reason?
 Probably because the knowledge it provided was too valuable to discard.
 Sure, a text may be dangerous, even heretical, but it can also be useful in the proper context.
 So long as Lothric can separate these practical parts from the hazardous chunks, no harm in keeping it, right?
 This seems to have been the rationale for the royals moving forward with this Pillar, and it shows.
-Each of the scholars dip their heads in candle wax and let it dry into a mask down to their shoulders.
+The scholars’ robes incorporate elements from the High Priestesses, and they each dip their heads in candle wax and let it dry into a mask down to their shoulders.
 This by itself makes them look like walking candles, some even lighting wicks atop their heads, but they also carry around daggers covered in wax so that the hilt doubles as a candlestick.
 These gestures do serve a practical purpose for their work, hence the weapon’s boost to sorceries, but their underlying symbolism is clear.

 Each scholar is expected to act as a light in the darkness for one another, illuminating spiritual as well as physical truths.
 The description for their robes points out that they are both sorcerers and godly men tending to their lamps out of fear of their own knowledge, and their weapon’s Skill produces a “guiding light” that has the same effect as the Seek Guidance miracle.
 These actions are a reminder to have some level of detachment from their studies, to always be mindful that what they are reading is so often heresy that must not be embraced no matter how convincing — they must keep faith in the gods’ teachings.
 Of course, the Pillar’s self-regulation didn’t just rely on promoting piety by example.
 The description for their blades note that they were also a means for them to regulate each other, meaning admonishment by force should any one of them err from the righteous path.
 It was the duty of each individual scholar to discipline himself on top of the duty of the collective to maintain that pressure.
 And it was very much due to outside pressure from the rest of the royal government.